-Notwithstanding the complexity of providing onesize-fits-all routes to successful gubernatorial transitions, the pages that follow provide critical points that adapt research at the federal government level to a state context:
+Notwithstanding the complexity of providing onesize-fits-all routes to successful gubernatorial success, the pages that follow provide critical points that adapt research at the federal government level to a state context:

-- The transition team and incoming administration leaders must actively engage legislators and other elected leaders early in the transition to establish a collaborative and productive relationship.
-This sets the stage for the kind of buy-in that leads to positive results. - The incoming administration should treat the initiatives of previous administration with respect and eschew the temptation to change for change's sake.
-Even when there has been a shift in political affiliation, successful policies and programs should be given the opportunity to move forward. - The incoming administration must build relationships with other levels of local and federal government, and with career staff already in the state government. - The transition team should steep itself in the state's history of management reform, including efficiency commissions, performance audits, and studies or reports published by oversight bodies. - The transition team and incoming governor should examine the topics most recently selected by the legislature for interim committee work, prior to the upcoming legislative session.
+Incoming administration leaders must actively engage legislators and other elected leaders early on to establish a collaborative and productive relationship.
+This sets the stage for the kind of buy-in that leads to positive results.

+- The new team should steep itself in the state's history of management reform, including efficiency commissions, performance audits, and studies or reports published by oversight bodies. - The incoming governor and other executive branch leaders should examine the topics most recently selected by the legislature for interim committee work, prior to the upcoming legislative session. - The governor's team should quickly strive to achieve a solid understanding of the recent history of technological change, attitudes and approaches to swiftly shifting technology roles, possible technological barriers, and the potential for technological advances and integrated data.

-The transition team should quickly strive to achieve a solid understanding of the recent history of technological change, attitudes and approaches to swiftly shifting technology roles, possible technological barriers, and the potential for technological advances and integrated data.
-The incoming administration should establish a means for keeping close track of the efforts underway during the transition, and should make sure that all parties involved are clear as to what has been accomplished, what has fallen through the cracks, and what has been tried but failed. her predecessor is not likely to buy into a positive process contingent on buy-in and collaboration, nor to reap the gains of the long-term outcomes of that predecessor's positive contributions.
+close track of the efforts underway as it assumes power, and should make sure that all parties involved are clear as to what has been accomplished, what has fallen through the cracks, and what has been tried but failed.

+Of course, even following this guidance and the details that follow do not guarantee a fully successful transition.
+When a state's leaders value political gain over progress for the citizenry, there is likely no series of steps that can be successfully implemented for the public good.
+For example, a governor intent on ending the political legacy of his or her predecessor is not likely to buy into a positive process contingent on buy-in and collaboration, nor to reap the gains of the long-term outcomes of that predecessor's positive contributions.

-Though this guide does not come with a guarantee, it is intended to help optimize the chances for a state to benefit from a transition period.
+Though this guide does not come with a guarantee, it is intended to help optimize the chances for a state to benefit from its first few months of a new administration.
 And that is an important goal.